botmasterai/botmaster/Readme.md

    * Navigate to the 'Keys and Access Tokens' tab.
 You'll find your consumerKey and consumerSecret right here
    * Scroll down and click on 'Create my access token'.
 You now have your accessToken  and your accessTokenSecret

 !
-Makes sure not to create your access token before havng reset your permissions.
+Makes sure not to create your access token before having reset your permissions.
 If you do that, you will need to change your permissions then regenerate your access token.

 That should about do it.
 Because twitter DM is not completely separate from the rest of Twitter, it behaves quite differently from the other platforms on many aspects.
 All the points will be mentioned in the rest of this doc.